alanwsmith/lists.alanwsmith.com/README.md

-# word-lists.alanwsmith.com
+# lists.alanwsmith.com

-Lists of words
+A place to collect lists